MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-peripherals-overview.md

 ### Printer

 Printers include traditional POS receipt printers and full-page printers.
 Printers are supported through Object Linking and Embedding for Retail POS (OPOS) and Microsoft Windows driver interfaces.
+Epson and Star are the preferred receipt printers OEMs.
+For other OEMs, you will need to write extensions to integrate with them.
 Up to two printers can be used at the same time.
 This capability supports scenarios where cash-and-carry customer receipts are printed on receipt printers.
 Customer orders, which carry more information, are printed on a full-page printer.
 Receipt printers can be connected directly to a computer via USB, connected to a network via Ethernet, or connected via Bluetooth.

 ### Scanner

 Up to two barcode scanners can be used at the same time.
 This capability supports scenarios where a scanner that is more mobile is required to scan large or heavy items, whereas a fixed embedded scanner is used for most standard-sized items, to speed up checkout times.
 Scanners can be supported through OPOS, Universal Windows Platform (UWP), or keyboard wedge interfaces.
+Scanning on Store Commerce for iOS is only supported through the keyboard wedge interface.
+Hence, the scanner used by Store Commerce for iOS must have the ability to send the scan data as individual keystrokes.
 USB or Bluetooth can be used to connect a scanner to a computer.

 ### MSR